A system personalized to you

 The Boston Scientific difference

-Boston Scientific's Vercise™ Directional DBS Systems* provide your doctor sensitive and precise ways to manage your needs and adapt as your body changes over time.
+Boston Scientific’s Vercise™ Directional DBS Systems* provide your doctor sensitive and precise ways to manage your needs and adapt as your symptoms change over time.

-Technology called Cartesia 3D makes us uniquely capable of delivering on this precision by pairing directional leads with a stimulator that independently powers each electrode on the lead.
-The result of Cartesia 3D is a set of programming capabilities that offers focused, fine-tuned therapy with less risk of side effects.
-No matter where your PD goes over time, your Directional DBS System will follow and create more opportunities for your therapy to be effective.1
+Our MICC technology makes us uniquely capable of delivering precise therapy by pairing directional leads with a stimulator that independently powers each electrode on the lead.
+Our Image Guided Programming enables your physician to see the exact location of your leads and deliver personalized therapy to you.
+Regardless of how your symptoms change over time, your Boston Scientific DBS system will follow and create more opportunities for your therapy to be effective.1

 The science behind our systems

-At Boston Scientific, research and clinical evidence are vital to how we make decisions, evaluate our technology, and continue advancing in our field.
-To do this, we conducted a multicenter, prospective, double blinded, randomized, trial for those living with DBS at their one-year follow-up, called the INTREPID study.2
+At Boston Scientific, research and clinical evidence are vital to how we make decisions, evaluate our technology, and continue to advance our field.
+Accordingly, we conducted a multicenter, prospective, double blinded, randomized, trial for those living with DBS at their one-year follow-up, called the INTREPID study.2

 1 year into treatment, Boston Scientific DBS patients experienced a 51% improvement in their motor function2